-Since 2014 we have been in production on a feature length documentary film enabling children to create and implement their own solutions to improve education in America.
-If this campaign is successful, we will apply the format to a series of additional films empowering more children to address other social issues.
+We are in production on a feature length documentary film enabling children to create and implement their own solutions to improve education in America.

 It began like a talk show.
 5 kids had a roundtable.
 They brainstormed how to solve America’s education problem.
 Imaginations ran wild.
 They came to many possibilities.
 Then something interesting emerged.
 Instead of trying to fix America’s public schools, the kids looked past schools.
 They birthed an idea not at the mercy of the traditions in the current system.
 They invented a new system, based on their own principles.
 It is an approach that can teach any subject to any person anywhere.